CrowdSec WAF on Kubernetes

 program: nginx

-Agent becomes a Deployment instead of DaemonSet.
-Queries Loki for logs instead of reading from disk.
+The Agent becomes a Deployment instead of a DaemonSet.
+It queries Loki for logs instead of reading from disk.

-Bonus: resource usage dropped ~67%.
-DaemonSet runs on every node.
-Deployment runs one pod.
+Nice bonus: resource usage dropped about 67%.
+A DaemonSet runs on every node.
+A Deployment runs one pod.

 PostgreSQL config